jahid-razan/Dashboards/README.md

 The sql code used to generate the purchase list can be found [here](https://github.com/jahidrazan/Codes/blob/main/purchase_list.sql).
 The code is also used in the query editor in tableau.

-* Step 1: Calculate reorder point factors (RPF): that tells us within the last 28 days, for how many days the product had less than a threshold amount of stock (currently 5 days)
+*Step 1*: Calculate reorder point factors (RPF): that tells us within the last 28 days, for how many days the product had less than a threshold amount of stock (currently 5 days)

              * RPF =   1 + A/ B